Breast cancer incidenceIncidence (rate):

 32 percent of breast cancers will be diagnosed in women over the age of 69

 17 percent of breast cancers will be diagnosed in women less than 50 years of age (with most of these, 13%, occurring 40-49).

 Breast cancer by Province

-* Territory numbers not provided by CCS due to small numbers.
+* Territory numbers not provided due to small numbers.
 Column totals may not sum to row totals due to rounding.
 Canada totals include provincial and territorial estimates.

 Breast Cancer Prevalence

 Breast cancer prevalence is the number of people living with a new or previous breast cancer diagnosis in a population at a particular time.
 Most recent data (2009) suggests that more than 157,000 Canadian women, and over 1,000 Canadian men, who had a breast cancer diagnosis since 1999 were living.